 English

-The Effectiveness of Terrorism
+The Effectiveness Of Terrorism

-Abraham’s work is an attempt to analyze the effectiveness of terrorism strategies that involve attacks on civilians to pressurize governments into making policy concessions.
+Abraham’s work is an attempt to analyze the effectiveness of terrorism strategies that involve attacks on civilians to pressure governments into making policy concessions.
 This is the first research of its nature to examine a big sample of terrorist organizations from the perspective of policy effectiveness (English, 2016).
-The analysis includes all 28 “Foreign Terrorist Organization (FTO)” designated by the US Department of State since 2001.
+The analysis includes all 28 “Foreign Terrorist Organizations (FTO)” designated by the US Department of State since 2001.
 Target selection is a key tactical variable for the success of FTO.
 Irrespective of their nature, terrorist organizations do not tend to achieve their policy goals when attacks on military targets are less than on civilian targets.
 This discussion essay revolves around the conclusion provided by two important manuscripts; “Why Terrorism Does Not Work by Max Abraham” and “The Strategic Logic of Suicide Terrorism by Robert A. Pape”.

 References